The Top Ten Benefits Of Being A Digital Nomad In Asia

 1. Change of Pace

-I learned from travelling in Asia there’s a change of pace if youโre staying in smaller provincial cities or coastal towns.
-It might be early in the week & you can hear music playing, or karaoke any time of the day, that helps you keep relaxed.
+As a Digital Nomad in Asia, you will notice a change of pace if you’re staying in smaller provincial cities or coastal towns.
+It might be early in the week & you can hear music playing, or karaoke any time of the day.

-“I find the slower pace good for my mental wellbeing & for working online, but you need to have discipline to say no to invitations, & be able to zone out distractions.”
+“I find the slower pace good for my mental wellbeing & for working online, but you need to have discipline to say no to many invitations.”

-Depending on your social or family circles, itโs common to be invited to birthday parties anytime, or have family or friends drop by, which can be a good break from the screen for a coffee & a chance to be social.
+Depending on your social or family circles, it’s normal to be invited to birthday parties during the week, or have family drop by, which can be a good break from the screen for a coffee & to be social.

-Not everyone works in large companies, many people have Sari stores (home shops), food/drink kiosks, & Street carts, so thereโs always people around in the daytime, unlike back home where everyone is out working due to the high living costs.
+Not everyone works in large companies, many people have Sari stores (home shops), food/drink kiosks, & Street carts, so there’s always people around in the day, unlike back home where everyone is out working due to high living costs.

-I can recommend this change of pace to anyone who’s feeling over-worked, under-valued & burnt-out in western countries or busy cities.
+I can recommend this change of pace to anyone who’s feeling over-worked & exhausted in western countries or busy cities.

 For your own accommodation in Brisbane it’s common to pay AU $600 per week for a 3-4BR unit/villa, whereas in a provincial city in the Philippines, this money will get you a similar place for two-months & close to the malls.